 Cultivars can be distinctly different, enough to require varying growing environments for maximum yield.
 Some greenhouse growers are also experimenting with field-grown varieties.

 Peppers are generally grown in a soil-less culture.
-Nursery pots (3 and 4 gallon) with one plant per pot or flat polyethylene bags (5 gallon) with 3 to 4 plants per bag are used.
-Containers are filled with media such as perlite, pine bark, peat mixes, or sawdust.
+Nursery pots or flat polyethylene bags are used.
+Containers are filled with perlite, pine bark, peat mixes, or sawdust.

-Ventilation provides a more uniform climate, helps distribute heat, and can’t dehumidify the greenhouse environment.
+Ventilation provides a more uniform climate and helps distribute heat.
 Temperature is regulated, depending on the stage of development and cultivar grown.
 Generally, temperatures should not exceed 70 to 79°F, with an optimum temperature range of 70 to 73°F.